 Yellow page Entries

-Yellow page phone book entries within a particular category could be presented with just a list of names, which could each be expanded to show additional information such as an ad or a small map.
-Some additional associated categories information might also be shown.
+Yellow page phone book entries within a particular category could be presented with just a list of names, which could each be plus box expanded to show additional information such as an ad or a small map.
+Some additional associated categories of information might also be shown.

 White Page Entries

-White page phone book entries may only show surnames until selected, revealing all entries with the same surname.
+White page phone book entries may only show surnames until selected, revealing plus box expansion showing all entries with the same surname.

 TV and Radio Listings

-Television and radio program listings could present summary information such as a time, program name, and channel with expansion adding such things as information about performers, running time, and re-run status.
+Television and radio program listings could present summary information such as time, program name, and channel with a plus box expansion adding such things as information about performers, running time, and re-run status.

-Sports results might display summary scores containing team names and the final scores, with expansion including per-inning or period or quarter statistics or highlights from the games.
+Sports results might display summary scores containing team names and the final scores, with a plus box patent expansion including per-inning or period or quarter statistics or highlights from the games.

 News articles can be categorized and revealed with headlines and a short snippet.
-An expaned view might show the first portions of the news article, or even the full article.
+Under the plus box patent, an expanded view might show the first portions of the news article or even the full article.

 While the plus box does seem like a nice feature that provides a way to quickly get to more information about specific results within the results from a search for a particular query, there’s a question about how much information should be shown from the perspective of the owners of the information being displayed in search results.